Champlain Bridge (Montreal, 1962–2019)

-Together with the Jacques Cartier Bridge, it was administered by the Jacques Cartier and Champlain Bridges Incorporated (JCCBI), a Canadian Crown Corporation which reports to Infrastructure Canada.
+Together with the Jacques Cartier Bridge, it was administered by the Jacques Cartier and Champlain Bridges Incorporated (JCCBI), a Canadian Crown Corporation which reports to Housing, Infrastructure and Communities Canada.
 Since December 21, 1978, JCCBI was responsible for the management, maintenance and monitoring of the Champlain Bridge.

 The bridge saw about 50 million crossings per year, of which 200,000 were buses.
 On an average weekday, 66% of users were commuters.
-It was the one of the busiest bridges in Canada upon its closure in 2019, Hogg's Hollow Bridge is the busiest overall.
+It was one of the busiest bridges in Canada until its closure in 2019.

+Towards the end of its life, the Champlain Bridge was well known to be in an advanced state of decay.
+Long-discussed plans to construct a replacement bridge finally came to fruition when construction commenced in 2015.
+In 2019, upon the opening of the new bridge (formally known as the Samuel-De Champlain Bridge), the original Champlain Bridge was closed and promptly demolished, concluding 57 years of service.

 Specifications

 The Champlain Bridge project was undertaken in 1955 and construction proceeded between 1957 and 1962.
 The bridge carried six lanes of vehicle traffic; three in each direction.
 During rush hour one lane of those heading off the island in the morning, and onto the island in the evening, was used as a reserved bus lane for buses to be able to head in the opposite direction.
 The bridge was opened to traffic in stages as the approaches were completed between June 1962 and September 1964.
 It was subsequently connected to the Bonaventure Expressway, which was part of the north approach to the bridge.
 The expressway was opened to traffic on April 21, 1967.
 It was one of North America's busiest highways with almost 59 million crossings annually.